A new bonus tax credit may benefit nuclear power projects, but only if the power plants are in urban areas.

 At first blush, this idea seems pretty reasonable.
 Nuclear closures can have major impacts on local economies, as nuclear plants often are a key employer, offering high-paying jobs and significant tax revenues for local schools and other public services.
 Maybe Congress wanted to give those communities a boost?
 Perhaps this provision will help restart some of those closed reactors, as developers are trying to do in Michigan and Pennsylvania?

-But giving a boost to nuclear communities is not what the new law will do.
-Instead, Congress—just like it did for the original “energy communities” definition—has included a surprisingly broad set of places while also excluding some of the places that would make the most intuitive sense.
-Instead of focusing on places where reactors have closed (or may close in the future), the OBBBA makes the bonus credit available for places where new nuclear reactors are built.
-In all likelihood, this broad availability of the credit will provide a top-up to the existing tax credits (i.e., 45Y and 48E) that already are available for new nuclear plants (and other technologies such as advanced geothermal), which were put in place under the IRA and mostly retained in the OBBBA.
+But a variety of uncertainties in the legislative language aren’t clear on whether the law will, in fact, give those communities a boost.
+Instead of focusing on places where reactors have closed (or may close in the future), the OBBBA appears to make the bonus credit available for places where new nuclear reactors are built.
+In all likelihood, the OBBBA will provide a top-up to the existing tax credits (i.e., 45Y and 48E) that already are available for new nuclear plants (and other technologies such as advanced geothermal), which were put in place under the IRA and mostly retained in the OBBBA.

-But the expansive definition goes much further than that.
-The OBBBA includes most other parts of the nuclear energy industry and allows places to qualify if they hosted these sectors as long as 15 years ago.
-For example, places can qualify if they have had, in any year going back to 2010, at least 0.17 percent of their employment tied to uranium mining or enrichment (which mostly occurs in Wyoming, Utah, and New Mexico); hosted research and development for new reactor technologies (which mostly happens at federal labs, private labs, universities, and corporate headquarters far from the reactors themselves); stored spent fuel (which happens at existing nuclear sites and a couple off-site repositories); or hosted parts of the advanced nuclear supply chain.
+But the definition of nuclear energy communities goes further than that.
+The OBBBA includes other parts of the nuclear energy industry and allows places to qualify if they had sufficient employment in these sectors as long as 15 years ago.
+For example, places can qualify if they have had, in any year going back to 2010, at least 0.17 percent of their employment tied to uranium mining or enrichment (which mostly occurs in Wyoming, Utah, and New Mexico), hosted research and development for new reactor technologies (which mostly happens at federal labs, private labs, universities, and corporate headquarters far from the reactors themselves), stored spent fuel (which happens at existing nuclear sites and a couple off-site repositories), or hosted parts of the advanced nuclear supply chain.

 How Will the IRS Determine Eligible Communities?